-- Experienced electricians working in specialist fields or running their own business can earn $80,000 to $100,000 or more, but for those who are self-employed, income depends on the success of their business.
+- Experienced electricians working in specialist fields or running their own businesses can earn $80,000 to $100,000 a year or more, but for those who are self-employed, income depends on the success of their business.

 Electricians may be supplied with work vehicles.

 Source: Master Electricians, '2016-17 Wage and Salary Survey', 2017.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)

 Electricians may do some or all of the following:

 - install electrical wiring and equipment